 There’s no judgement here.
 Some households, businesses or individuals have lots of monthly spending to do, and if you’re earning Chase Ultimate Rewards Points, it’s incredible to be able to save $500+ a night by spending just 25,000 – 30,000 points at a time via the World of Hyatt loyalty program.

 There’s always the opportunity cost lost by not converting your points to an airline, in hopes of covering another expense, but there are plenty of ways to cover those with other points as well.
-This is a wickedly tough combo to beat…
+Hello, cash back cards and other credit card travel rebate opportunities.
+Even playing devils advocate, this is a wickedly tough combo to beat…